 DUBLIN, August 3, 2017 /PRNewswire/ --

-The "Lysosomal Storage Disorder Therapeutics Pipeline Analysis 2017" report has been added to Research and Markets' offering.
+The "Herpes Simplex Virus (HSV) Infections Therapeutics Pipeline Analysis, 2017" report has been added to Research and Markets' offering.

-As of June 2017, the lysosomal storage disorder therapeutics pipeline comprised of approximately 74 drug candidates in different stages of development.
+As of May 2017, the herpes simplex virus infection therapeutics pipeline comprised of approximately 20 drug candidates in different stages of development.

 Key Topics Covered: